 - It fails to clarify what its objectives are in SMART terms - It appears to be a reconfiguration whose chief objective is to achieve a reconfiguration i.e. it already presumes that creating a consolidated specialist emergency care hospital has been agreed.
-It hasn't -it requires a business case. - It rules out of consideration improving services by investing in the existing two centre configuration and "do-minimum " options or lower cost options
+It hasn't -it requires a business case. - ال rules out of consideration improving services by investing in the existing two centre configuration and "do-minimum " options or lower cost options - It presents a narrow range of "gold-plated solutions" as the only choices. - Above all, it has failed to listen and conscientiously take account of what people are saying by refusing to consider a wider range of options and be open to scrutiny.

-It presents a narrow range of "gold-plated solutions" as the only choices. - Above all, it has failed to listen and conscientiously take account of what people are saying by refusing to consider a wider range of options and be open to scruting. - 6.
-The Plan sets aside the law stipulating a public sector equality duty and promotes a scheme which worsens access to services for the most deprived.
+6. The Plan sets aside the law stipulating a public sector equality duty and promotes a scheme which worsens access to services for the most deprived.
 Instead it amounts to investing more in Sutton which "ranks as one of the healthier boroughs in England".

-- 7. The Plan lacks democratic legitimacy. - It is not agreed by LB Merton or LB Sutton, the local MPs for the local constituencies, including Chris Grayling MP for Epsom, by trade unions representing the staff or by the bulk of those who have expressed a view (see Siobhan McDonagh submission to the DMBC). - This would normally kill a scheme stone dead when the Outline Business Case is presented.

-8. The Plan risks losing access to £500m of investment funds by - 58.
-The Plan risks losing access to £500m of investment funds by failing to listen to advice.
+- 7. The Plan lacks democratic legitimacy. - It is not agreed by LB Merton or LB Sutton, the local MPs for the local constituencies, including Chris Grayling MP for Epsom, by trade unions representing the staff or by the bulk of those who have expressed a view (see Siobhan McDonagh submission to the DMBC). - This would normally kill a scheme stone dead when the Outline Business Case is presented. - Page 6 The Plan risks losing access to £500m of investment funds by failing to listen to advice.
 The opportunity presented by COV19 to justify delay and reconsideration should be taken. - 9.
 Is the Plan appropriately presented, by the right people, at the right time?